Algospeak: Methods

 Algospeak uses techniques akin to those used in Aesopian language to conceal the intended meaning from automated content filters, while being understandable to human readers.
-Other similar adoption of obfuscated speech include Cockney rhyming slang and Polari, which historically were used by London gangs and British gay men respectively.
+Other similar adoption of obfuscated speech include Cockney rhyming slang and Polari, which historically were used by London gangs and British gay men.
 However, unlike other forms of obfuscated speech, the global reach of social media has allowed the language to spread beyond local settings.

 Techniques used in algospeak are extremely diverse.
 In orthography, users may draw from leetspeak, where letters are replaced with lookalike characters (e.g. $3X for sex).
 Certain words or names may be censored, or in the case of auditory media, cut off or bleeped, (Note: Bleep censor is commonly implemented in the editing process of TV production, mostly for censoring out obscene language, rather than by YouTube and TikTok video authors themselves.) e.g., s*icide instead of suicide.
-Another involves "pseudo-substitution", where an item is censored in one form, while it is present in another form at the same time, as used in videos.
+Another method involves "pseudo-substitution", where an item is censored in one form, while it is present in another form at the same time, as seen in videos.
 Some may involve intersemiotic translation, where non-linguistic signs are interpreted linguistically, in addition to further obfuscation.
-For example, the corn emoji "🌽" signifies pornography by means of porn → corn → 🌽.
+For example, the corn emoji "🌽" may signify pornography by means of porn → corn → 🌽.
 Others may rely on phonological similarity or variation, such as homophobic → hydrophobic, and sexy → seggsy via intervocalic voicing.
 On Chinese social media, users sometimes replace sensitive terms with characters that differ only in tone.
-For example, 细颈瓶 (xì jǐng píng, literally “narrow-necked bottle”) is used as a stand-in for the name of General Secretary of the Chinese Communist Party, Xí Jìnpíng.
+For example, 细颈瓶 (xì jǐng píng, literally "narrow-necked bottle") is used as a stand-in for the name of General Secretary of the Chinese Communist Party Xí Jìnpíng.

 In an interview study, most creators that were interviewed suspected TikTok's automated moderation was scanning the audio as well, leading them to also use algospeak terms in speech.
 Some also label sensitive images with innocuous captions using algospeak, such as captioning a scantily-dressed body as "fake body".
 The use of gestures and emojis are common in algospeak, showing that it is not limited to written communication.
 A notable example is the use of the watermelon emoji on social media as a pro-Palestinian symbol in place of the Palestinian flag in order to avoid censorship by Facebook and Instagram.
 Black creators may simply present their light-colored palms to the camera to stand in for white people, and flip them to stand in for black people.